lgmorand/training-aks-lab2/_entries/04-01 devsecops.md

 You can use any tool of your choice, such as [hadolint](https://kristhecodingunicorn.com/post/k8s_hadolint/) or [other tools](https://github.com/lgmorand/k8s-devSecOps) (we recommend kubeval and checkov) but you need to implement them in your pipeline.
 You must lint your files (dockerfile and manifest) but also check for vulnerabilities.

-> Note: you may have to use more than one tool; Keep in mind that for this lab you may have errors in your files and y
+> Note: you may have to use more than one tool; Keep in mind that for this lab you may have errors in your files and you can ignore them.
+You must NOT fix all issues, it is just a practice for you for the lab

 {% collapsible %}